stroggprog/volumio2mpd/README.md

 # Volumio2Mpd

 This applet converts Volumio style playlists and uploads them to MPD.

 It relies on PHP-MPD.
-The repo is here: https://github.com/jimmikristensen/PHP-MPD.git __DO NOT__ use the files from the repo, the class file has been edited to work with modern versions of php.
+The repo is here: https://github.com/jimmikristensen/PHP-MPD.git __DO NOT__ pull files from the repo, the class file has been edited to work with modern versions of php.

 The script follows this pattern for each playlist:
   - clear the queue